 Writing by Patrick Keddie

-I have an ongoing project about football fans and teams engaged in politics.
-Some examples of this work include articles on Egyptian football fans accused of terrorism; whether Turkish football might be about to collapse (and whether that actually might be a good thing); the struggle to resurrect a Turkish football club that was closed down for political reasons following the 1980 military coup; Islamist ultras in Egypt; and Turkey’s first open LGBT football team.
+My other work on football includes articles on Egyptian football fans accused of terrorism; whether Turkish football could collapse (and whether that might actually be a good thing); the struggle to resurrect a Turkish football club that was closed down for political reasons following the 1980 military coup; Islamist ultras in Egypt; and Turkey’s first openly LGBT football team.